NCAA Season 92 basketball tournaments

+Tournament format

+The NCAA used the NCAA Final Four format first adopted in 1997.

-The games of the seniors basketball will be played on Tuesdays, Thursdays and Fridays, while the junior games will be conducted every Mondays, Thursdays and Fridays.
+The games of the men's basketball will be played on Tuesdays, Thursdays and Fridays, while the junior games will be conducted every Mondays, Thursdays and Fridays.
 Most of the basketball games will be held at the Filoil Flying V Centre in San Juan, while Playoffs Final Four and Finals matches will be held at the MOA Arena.

 Starting this season, NCAA players can choose their jersey number from #00 to #99.
 The new rule is in line with the current rules set by FIBA on basketball jerseys.
 Also, the league will implement harsher penalties against teams who will commit foul away from the ball in the last two minutes or the so-called Hack-a-Shaq fouls.

 Veteran basketball analyst Andy Jao will serve as the commissioner of the men's basketball tournament.
 Jao will tap referees and game officials from the three basketball referees associations, which are all associated with the Samahang Basketball ng Pilipinas (SBP), to officiate this season's basketball games.